Life's a picnic this July

 Brooke Park is a historic landmark in Derry/Londonderry, providing valuable green space for locals for over a century.
 In 2015, the park closed for a two-year £5.6 million regeneration project, including £1.5 million from The National Lottery Heritage Fund, reopening in 2017.

 The project included the restoration of the gate lodge, a listed statue, boundary walls and entrances, the historic pond was reinstated, and extensive areas of ornamental planting were reintroduced.
-As well as restoration, new facilities were added, including a cafe, an all-weather floodlit football pitch, a play garden and a horticulture training centre.
+As well as restoration, new facilities include a cafe and an all-weather floodlit football pitch, a play garden and a horticulture training centre.

 The park now offers a relaxing green space within the city and attracts roughly 200,000 visitors each year!